LucasO21/Euro-2021-Player-Stats-Analysis/README.md

  - Data was cleaned and formatted
  - Questions were answered through data wrangling and visualization using barcharts and boxplots

- See .md file for full article.
+ See .Rmd file for full article.